 His son Jean-Pierre (1946-2008) extended the distribution of his Calvados throughout France, and was a pioneer in exporting his spirits abroad.
 In order to meet this new international demand, he gradually increased the production of cider apples by planting new orchards, as well as the stock of Calvados by building the two largest cellars of the domain.

-Finally, family traditions are perpetuated because today it is Jean-Roger Groult, the fifth generation, who manages the distillery.
-While maintaining certain ancestral production methods (double distillation over a wood fire, perpetual blends), he develops international distribution (our Calvados are present today in 38 countries) and modernizes the product range by creating original cuvées (vintages, "cask finish", gourmet ciders).
+Finally, family traditions are perpetuated because today his children Estelle, Charlotte and Jean-Roger manage the distillery.
+While maintaining certain ancestral production methods (double distillation over a wood fire, perpetual blends), they develop international distribution (our Calvados are present today in 38 countries) and modernizes the product range by creating original cuvees (vintages, "cask finish").